Recent Fire Damage Posts

 - Allow oil to cool overnight before disposing

 Most importantly NEVER leave fryers unattended.
 Please be careful this holiday season and share these tips with your friends and family that enjoy fried turkey.

-If you do become a victim of a deep-fryer fire, SERVPRO® of Marshall is here to help.
-We service Saline, Cooper, and Lafayette counties and are available 24/7/365 days a year.
+If you do become a victim of a deep-fryer fire, SERVPRO® of Marshall, Sedalia, and Columbia is here to help.
+We are available 24/7/365 days a year.
 View our fire damage emergency tips to help minimize the damage to your home.